 12. Why are organization's most important rules kept under lock and key?

 JW's are entitled to know that they must obey all Watchtower rules.
 They need to know exactly what the rules are and how they will be enforced.
 They need to know that obeying the Watchtower is not an option.
 It's not just a nice thing to do out of respect for their teachers.
 It is required.

 Because of Watchtower interference, JW's can't put God first.
-If a JW prays to God and God gives them an answer that's different than what the Watchtower teaches, JW's must put the wT's rules first and God second.
+If a JW prays to God and God gives them an answer that's different than what the Watchtower teaches, JW's must put the organization's rules first and God second.
 JW's should know this before they sign up.

 Failure to provide this information to JW's and those who are interested is like asking people to sign a contract without allowing them to read the fine print.

 Although JW's are 'free' to leave, leaving comes with a steep price.
-JW's are told to shun and even hate their friends and relatives who have become 'enemies of Jehovah' because they disagree with the WT.
+JW's are told to shun and even hate their friends and relatives who have become 'enemies of Jehovah' because they disagree with the organization.
 Excommunication from the Watchtower has destroyed millions of relationships since 1952 when disfellowshipping and shunning first began.

 Some have devoted and sacrificed most of their lives before stumbling upon the truth that the Watchtower is competing with Jehovah.
 Obedience, loyalty, devotion, and reverence is required.